 Anyone who has ever had a toothache knows the sooner it can be relieved, the better.
 Feeling pain in your teeth is not normal and can be a warning that there is a serious problem that needs to be addressed.
 If your teeth are causing you pain, it is always a good idea to see your dentist as soon as possible.

 Through a thorough examination, your dentist can help you answer the frustrating question you undoubtedly have, why do my teeth hurt?
-It could be one of a number of reasons, but Dr. Todd Robinson of Tarheel Family Dentistry would like to outline for you the most common:
+It could be one of a number of reasons, but Dr. Sarah Cook of Tarheel Family Dentistry would like to outline for you the most common:

 Cavity Causing Tooth Pain